Zaib-un-Nissa Hamidullah: 1951–1956

 In 1951, she left Dawn, after editor Altaf Husain demanded that she focus her writing on "issues relating to women," an apparent reference to an earlier message in which he suggested she write about "cooking, child-rearing, and other matters of feminine concern."
 Hamidullah founded a monthly magazine called the Mirror, and became its editor and publisher in 1952.
 She became a businesswoman as well as the first female editor and publisher in the nation.
 Her glossy social pictorial, with its courageous and sincere editorials, was an instant success.

-The Mirror became very popular, and Begum Hamidullah soon became quite famous as a journalist and editor.
+The Mirror became very popular, and Zaib-un-Nissa soon became quite famous as a journalist and editor.
 The Pakistani government included her in numerous press delegations during this period.

-She was one of the founding members of the Pakistani Working Women's Association, as well as a close friend of Fatima Jinnah, sister of Mohammed Ali Jinnah, and Begum Ra'ana Liaquat Ali Khan, wife of Pakistan's first prime minister, Liaquat Ali Khan.
-Some of her other close friends were: Hakim Said, Salima Ahmed, Ardeshir Cowasjee, Syed Hashim Raza, Shaista Ikramullah, and Jahanara Habibullah.
+She was one of the founding members of the Pakistani Working Women's Association, as well as a close friend of Fatima Jinnah, sister of Muhammad Ali Jinnah, and Begum Ra'ana Liaquat Ali Khan, wife of Pakistan's first prime minister, Liaquat Ali Khan.
+Some of her other friends were: Hakeem Saeed, Salima Ahmed, Ardeshir Cowasjee, Syed Hashim Raza and Jahanara Habibullah, the mother of Muneeza Shamsie.

 She was a founder member of the Karachi branch of Business and Professional Women's Foundation, and served as its first chapter-president.
 She held this position for two consecutive terms.
 She was also the first president of the Women's International Club of Karachi, a member of the Horticultural Society, and first woman-president of the Flower Show Committee.
 Another organisation Hamidullah played an important role in was the All Pakistan Women's Association, founded by her friend Begum Raana Liaquat Ali Khan.

 In 1955, as part of a press delegation to Cairo, she became the first woman to speak at the ancient Al-Azhar University.
 Her speech was controversial, as she discussed Pakistan's Kashmir issue.
 However, it was a great distinction for her.

-In 1956, Begum Hamidullah wrote a travelogue entitled Sixty Days in America, about her trip to the US as part of a World Leaders Program, during which she befriended people like Marilyn Monroe and Jean Negulesco, and appeared on The Ed Sullivan Show.
+In 1956, Zaib-un-Nissa wrote a travelogue entitled Sixty Days in America, about her trip to the US as part of a World Leaders Program, during which she befriended people like Marilyn Monroe and Jean Negulesco, and appeared on The Ed Sullivan Show.
 This travelogue consisted of columns she had written for a newspaper, The Times of Karachi, during her trip.
 The editor, ZA Suleri, gave her permission to reprint the columns in book form as a travelogue which she did.

 The following year, she represented Pakistan at the United Nations sponsored seminar on Civic Responsibilities and Increased Participation of Asian Women in Public Life.